andrepolischuk/andrepolischuk.github.io/notes/protect-the-frontend.md

   </header>
   ```

-  But after compiling the template you will has extraneous script in DOM:
+  But after compiling the template you will have extraneous script in DOM:

   ```html
   <header>